 I found a round, purple, prickly ball about the size of a lime at Cape Lookout jetty.
 It looked like a pin cushion.
 Can you tell me what it is?

-Our best bet is that it’s a sea urchin.
+Your description fits a sea urchin.
 Surprisingly, sea urchins are related to sea stars and sand dollars.

-Two types of urchins are common in our waters: the purple urchin, with long spines, and the white urchin, with short spines.
+Two types of urchins are common in our waters: the purple urchin, with long spines, and the white urchin with short spines.
 The spines aren’t venomous, and serve mainly to protect and aide the urchin wedging itself securely into cracks and crevices.

 Often called pin cushions or sea porcupines, sea urchins are classified as echinoderms.

 Beneath the urchin’s prickly armor is an intricate shell, visible only after the animal has died and its spines have fallen off.
 Called a “test,” the shell is beautifully designed with small, perfectly aligned, raised circles and five equally spaced elongated triangles.
 The raised circles are where the spines attach.
 The tiny holes in the circles are where the hundreds of thread-like tube feet protrude.
 The tube feet operate on a suction principle.
 This makes for slow going, but the strong grip of the hundreds of feet can hold the urchin fast, even in strong currents.